German finance minister Lindner is re-elected as leader of Free Democrats | Politics

 German finance minister Lindner is re-elected as leader of Free Democrats

+German Finance Minister Christian Lindner was re-elected on Friday as leader of the Free Democratic Party (FDP), one of the three parties in the country's ruling coalition.
+"Thank you for the re-election!
+Lindner has been the leader of the FDP since 2013 and led the party back into the Bundestag lower house in 2017 after rebuilding support among voters.

-German Finance Minister Christian Lindner said on Friday he had been re-elected as leader of the Free Democrats (FDP), one of the three parties in the country's ruling coalition.
+German Finance Minister Christian Lindner was re-elected on Friday as leader of the Free Democratic Party (FDP), one of the three parties in the country's ruling coalition.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)